 The most effective use of this time will vary from runner to runner.
 You may need to spend time working on building a mileage base, focusing on strength and mobility work, or trying to improve your pure speed and neuromuscular coordination.
 Spending some time on each of these areas is important for every runner, but the emphasis will vary depending your your goals, your history and your weaknesses.

-The flow chart below will help you key in on which aspect deserves the majority of your attention this winter.
+The flow chart below will help you key in on which aspect deserves the majority of your attention this off season.
 Once you’ve identified what to focus on, check out the recommendations below for more details on why and how to incorporate it into your training.

 Priority: Building Mileage